SC-Networks/evalanche-soap-api-connector/docs/mailing.md

 ): MailingImpression[]
 ```

-Retrieve status information about an async job
+Retrieve status information of an async job

 ```